Zviracek/STK-utils/README.md

 With some more to come.
 ---
-Ale those scripts are suited for czech language and are usualy modified on the go.
+All those scripts are suited for czech language and are usualy modified on the go.
 I do not provide any waranty that they will work without the supporting knowladge that I posses.
 However, my goal is to make them easily modifiable and user friendly, so anyone can benefit from those automations.